 4: Allow the glue to stand for a few minutes

-The bond will continue to strengthen for several hours afterwards, but it will be strong enough to handle after only a few minutes.
+The bond will continue to strengthen for several hours afterward, but it will be strong enough to handle after only a few minutes.

 5: Clean and store Rhino Glue correctly for reuse